-For part 2, choose an edge $(u,u') \in E$ with $u \in C$ and $u' \in C'$.
-Now, for every $v \in C$ there is an element in $\Lambda$ which maps $u$ to $v$.
-Since this element must fix $C'$ setwise, it follows that $v$ has a outneighbour in $C'$.
+For part~(ii), choose an edge $(u,u') \in E(G)$ with $u \in C$ and $u' \in C'$.
+Now, for every $v \in C$ there is an element in $\Lambda$ that maps $u$ to $v$.
+Since this element must fix $C'$ setwise, it follows that $v$ has an outneighbour in $C'$.
 A similar argument shows that every point in $C'$ has an inneighbour in $C$.